 ** Note the overall appearance of the signature.
 A signature should look relaxed, fluid, spontaneous and unforced.
 Beware of signatures that look rough, tentative, sloppy, overworked, awkward, uneven or shaky.

 ** Pencil or ink signatures on works on paper, especially limited edition prints, are the easiest to fake.
-Unless a seller presents adequate verifiable proof, evidence or documentation that a work of art is authentic, or you are extremely familiar with a particular image and how the artist typically signed it, be careful.
+Unless a seller presents adequate verifiable proof, evidence or documentation that a work of art is authentic, or you are extremely familiar with the particular image and how the artist typically signed, be careful.

-In the end, if you have any doubts whatsoever, no matter how attractive a work of art (or its price) seems, best procedure is to let it go.
-Keep in mind that unless you really know what you're doing, certain online auctions and other less established, off the beaten track, or non-art venues continue to be risky places to buy art.
+In the end, if you have any doubts whatsoever, no matter how attractive a work of art (or its price) may be, best procedure is to let it go.
+Keep in mind that unless you really know what you're doing, certain online auctions and other less established, off the beaten track, or non-art venues continue to be among the more hazardous places to buy art.